The Tokyo Honeymoon Guide for an Unforgettable Escape

 Park Hyatt Tokyo

 This Shinjuku icon is best known as the Lost in Translation hotel—it's where the Bill Murray classic was shot.
-Rooms are late-nineties luxe, and the social spaces remain the westside's hottest ticket, including the 52nd-floor jazz bar.
+Rooms at the Park Hyatt Tokyo are late-nineties luxe, and the social spaces remain the westside's hottest ticket, including the 52nd-floor jazz bar.

 What to Pack for a Tokyo Honeymoon